 The usage of specific volume types can be controlled by setting the volumes field of the PSP.
 The allowable values of this field correspond to the volume sources that are defined when creating a volume:

-The recommended minimum set of allowed volumes for new PSPs are configMap, downwardAPI, emptyDir, persistentVolumeClaim, and secret.
+The recommended minimum set of allowed volumes for new PSPs are configMap, downwardAPI, emptyDir, persistentVolumeClaim, secret, and projected.

 empty.
 List of